GuamBoi/DiscordDevros/README.md

 # DiscordDevros

-A Discord bot structured with a modular command system using cogs.
+A Discord bot structured with a modular command system that can be easily integrated into an Open WebUI Server for more natural respnces from the bot.

 ## Bot File Structure
 ```